-If you are 16-18, and a learner of Dudley Sixth, you will be eligible for a free bus pass, as long as you are not already in receipt of other financial support.
+If you are 16-18, and live more than 1 mile from Dudley Sixth, you will be eligible for a free bus pass, as long as you are not already in receipt of other financial support.

 Learners with disabilities who are unable to access public transport may still be able to receive help.